-4 Steps to Support DEI Leaders & Strengthen DEI Strategies
+4 Steps to Support DEI Leadership & Strengthen DEI Strategies

-Organizations are increasingly recognizing the importance of diversity and inclusion as a part of their business strategy.
-This awareness, and movement toward converting recognition into action, has been heightened by the social unrest that’s marked much of 2020.
+Organizations are increasingly recognizing the importance of diversity, equity, and inclusion as a part of their business strategy.
+This awareness and movement toward converting recognition into action has been heightened by the social unrest.

 Emerging or deepened commitment to diversity, equity, and inclusion (DEI) has ranged from making charitable contributions to social justice organizations and public commitments to equity, to turning a mirror inward and ensuring efforts to promote DEI in the workplace are aligned, strategic and transparent to employees, community members, and other stakeholders.